 The addports script allows you to add a range of ports to the config.tp file and automatically start them, without having to use the tpadm utility.

 You can run addports after the TruePort host software is installed.
 The addports options are as follows:

-For Server-Initiated Mode:
+For Server Mode:

-For Client-Initiated Mode:
+For Client Initiated Mode:

-Parameter Description -1 (lower case L) Specifies that the TruePort port will be started in Lite mode. addports will configure TruePort for Full mode by default. -hup Causes the tty device to automatically close or hang-up when the TCP connection is closed. -ssl Enables SSL/TLS on the port.
+Parameter Description -1 (lower case L) Specifies that the TruePort port will be started in Lite mode. addports will configure TruePort for Full mode by default. -hup Causes the tty device to automatically be closed when the TCP connection is closed. -ssl Enables SSL/TLS on the port.
 You will automatically be prompted by the SSL/TLS configuration script.
-For more information see Configuring SSL/TLS on page 28. -k <seconds></seconds> The time, in seconds, to wait on an idle connection before sending a keep-alive message. -ар Allows the TruePort daemon to autopush the ptem and ldterm modules on to a Server-Initiated Lite Mode device node.
-This is required for the getty to properly display the login prompt. -opmode optimize_lan Specify one of the following optimization modes: • optimize_lan-This option provides optimal network usage while low\latency packet idle timeout custom
+For more information see Configuring SSL/TLS on page 26. -k <seconds></seconds> The time, in seconds, to wait on an idle connection before sending a keep-alive message. -pf Enables packet forwarding on the port.
+You will automatically be prompted by the packet forwarding configuration script.
+For more information see Configuring Packet Forwarding on page 23.
+Specify either -pf or -opmode < mode>, as these options are mutually exclusive. -server <host></host> You can optionally supply the remote host name or IP address that a connection request will be accepted from.
+The default is to accept connections from any host.
+The host can be an IPv4 address or a resolvable host name.